The fine people at Fireboard have once again raised the bar for WiFi meat thermometers with their release of the Fireboard 2 Drive meat thermometer.

 I like the Tappecue Touch but I think the Fireboard 2 is easier to use with more features.

-My One Gripe About the Fireboard 2 Thermometer
+My Two Gripes About the Fireboard 2 Thermometer

 Although the thermometer body is weather-resistant, I am concerned about all of the probe ports on the top of the thermometer letting water in if it’s rained on.